 Cigna Physical and Occupational Therapy Billing Guidelines and Action Items 2025

 The effective date is October 1, 2025.
-That gives you a window to act.
-Use it.
+That gives you a finite window to fix documentation workflows, audit open claims, and train your team.
+Here's what to do.

 #Action Item